Obsessive Compulsive Disorder: Beyond the Myths

 - Learn that anxiety is survivable — and doesn’t have to control you

-We’re not trying to eliminate thoughts.
-That’s impossible.
-Instead, we’re helping you change your relationship with your thoughts so they no longer run the show.
+Instead, we’re helping you change your relationship with your thoughts so they no longer run the show

+OCD Recovery is totally possible.
 One of my clients struggled with violent intrusive thoughts.
 He was terrified he might harm a loved one, even though he had never acted aggressively.
 Together, we worked on exposure to the thought — writing it down, saying it aloud — and response prevention by resisting the urge to check, analyze, or avoid.

 Over time, the fear lost its grip.
-He realized, “Just because I think something doesn’t mean it’s true — or that I have to do anything about it.”
+He realized, “Just because I think something doesn’t mean it’s true — or that I have to do anything about it.

 - CBT for OCD — specifically Exposure and Response Prevention (ERP) — is the most effective treatment